malgebary/Azure-Route-Server-MicroHack/README.md

 - We see that the ARS is learning only about ***On-Prem-Vnet*** prefix 10.0.0.0/16, ***Subnet-1*** prefix in ***HUB-SCUS*** 10.1.10.0/24, 192.168.1.4 Tunnel11 (VTI interface) in ***CSR1*** NVA, and 192.168.1.3 is Tunnel 12 in ***CSR*** NVA, while it doesn't learn about 10.3.0.0/16 or 10.5.0.0/16, why?

-❗ Note: output here showing routes from IN_0 which is 10.1.2.4 but it will be the same for IN_1 10.1.2.5
+❗Note: output here showing routes from IN_0 which is 10.1.2.4 but it will be the same for IN_1 10.1.2.5

 ![image](https://user-images.githubusercontent.com/78562461/144922817-9a8b0ea4-e7eb-453d-8f60-1780ceafaa22.png)